dzuk-mutant/blockchain/readme.md

 - ...and probably even more awful shit!
 I will detail them as I remember/find them later.
 - General bigotry (see the bigotry category further up)

+Irony or memeing related to these will also not be considered acceptable because it is normally just some kind of front for these things.

 <br/>